emqx/cloud-docs/en_US/data_integration/azure_blob_storage.md

 8. Click the **Confirm** button to complete the action configuration.

-9. In the popup success message box, click **Return to Rule List** to complete the entire data integration configuration link.
+9. In the popup success message box, click **Return to Rule List** to complete the data integration configuration.

 ## Test the Rule